 An extended getaway may seem indulgent and impossible, but with technology and smart savings strategies, it’s never been more practical.
 And we’re here to help you get ready for take-off.

-Undeniably, a lengthy escape is more expensive than a weekend away.
-It’s important to note that your budget most often balloons in the lodging category.
-So, if you’re planning a trip that’s a few months instead of a few days, a hotel stay may be impractical or cost too much.
+Step one, try to keep those big costs as low as possible.
+For instance, budgets most often balloon in the lodging category.
+So, if you’re planning a trip that’s a few months instead of a few days, a hotel stay may not be as practical.

-Other than where you sleep, food is also a considerable cost to factor into your budget.
-We don’t want to discourage you from tasting the local cuisine, but choosing to dine out at lunch (it’s generally cheaper than dinner) or picking up your take out order (to save on delivery charges) are easy ways to save money while still experiencing the flavors of your new location.
-And of course, dining in is the smartest way to reduce your food bills (and eat healthy on a budget) when you’re on vacay.
+Food is another considerable cost to factor into your budget.
+We don’t want to discourage you from tasting the local cuisine, but choosing to dine out at lunch (it’s generally cheaper than dinner) or picking up your take-out order (to save on delivery charges) are easy ways to save money while still experiencing the flavors of your new location.
+And of course, making your own meals is the best way to reduce your food bills (and eat healthy on a budget) when you’re on vacay.

 Save longer to stay a while.

-On average, Americans spend about 10% of their income on vacations.
-If you’re considering an extended stay getaway, use this amount as point of reference when trying to figure out how much to save.
-Set up a vacation bucket in your Ally Bank Online Savings Account and keep your travel money separate from your other savings goals.
-By visualizing your financial goals — a.k.a. seeing exactly how much you’ve set aside (and how far you have to go) — you can get there faster.
+On average, Americans spend about 5 to 10% of their income on vacations.
+If you’re considering an extended workcation, use this amount as a point of reference when plotting your saving strategies.
+Make it simple (and fun) with a vacation bucket in your Ally Bank Online Savings Account to keep your travel money separate from your other savings goals.
+By visualizing your financial goals and seeing exactly how much you’ve set aside (and how far you have to go) you can stay motivated.

 Once you know your target savings amount, and when you want to take your long vacation, you can figure out how much you need to save per week (or month) to achieve your goal.
 Simply divide the amount by the number of weeks/months you have until your trip, then set up recurring transfers into your savings account.
 When you automate your savings, you’re more likely to hit your goal — so you can quit daydreaming about your vacay and hit the road.

-Plan to work remotely during your long getaway?
-Will you be in a different state than where you’re normally employed?
-Before jetting off, research how long you can be there before you’re subject to income tax reporting requirements.
-Tax codes vary, and you could be on the hook for paying state income tax in another location if you work from somewhere else for a certain amount of time.
+If your workcation will take you to a different state or country than where you’re normally employed, before jetting off, you’ll want to research how long you can be there before you’re subject to income tax reporting requirements.
+Tax codes vary, and you could be on the hook for income tax in another location if you work from somewhere else for a certain amount of time.

 Take a long-term breather.

-An extended stay vacation is a different type of trip.
-It’s a kind of travel that is slower, calmer, more exploratory.
-And it’s more sustainable for both you and the environment as it often involves more stable lodging, fewer activities, and a deeper connection with your destination and its culture.
+An extended stay workcation is slower, calmer and more exploratory than other travel.
 But getting away for the long-term is not without expense, which is why it’s important to plan in advance and prepare for the expected costs.

 A long vacation can be the substantial recharge you need that a few days, or even a week, away can’t give you.
-Instead of feeling somewhat relaxed when it’s time to go back home, an extended stay somewhere lets you hit reset and return home remarkably refreshed.
+Instead of feeling somewhat relaxed when it’s time to go back home, an extended stay somewhere can help you fully reset and return home remarkably refreshed.